Linuxfabrik/monitoring-plugins/check-plugins/metabase-stats/README.md

 Retrieves recent activity and usage statistics from a Metabase instance via its API.
 Reports active users, executed queries, dashboards, and other operational metrics.
 Credentials are cached to reduce API calls.
+The figures are reported for trending and never alert on their own.

 options:
   -h, --help            show this help message and exit